UPPMAX/uppmax4DL/docs/exercises.md

 ## Transfering files

-???+ question "Copy files between to sns projects
+???+ question "Copy files between to Sens projects"

-    - Use the Transit server to copy a file from the the Bianca workshop project to another project, if you belong to one.
+    - Use the Transit server to copy a file (e.g. the interactive session script) from the the Bianca workshop project to another project, if you belong to one.

         ??? tip "Answer"

+            1. Connect to transit
+            2. Mount the projects with mount_wharf
+            3. Move/copy the file(s) from sens2023531 to your other project.
+            4. Log in to the other Sens project on Bianca and move the file from the wharf to a good place

 ## Using the compute nodes